RasaHQ/rasa-helm-charts/README.md

 - Helm 3.2.0+
 - [pre-commit](https://pre-commit.com/)
 - [helm-docs](https://github.com/norwoodj/helm-docs)

+> **Please install and use `pre-commit-hook` before creating the PR so we can have all our README files up to date with the chart changes.**

 Make sure to always check if `README.md` is valid and reflects your changes properly.
 Also, make sure to leave comments in `values.yaml` in form: